fr48/cyber/README.md

 The code notebook (Jupyter) is annotated to walk through the different analysis that was done, and decisions that were made during the course of the analysis about how to use the data are documented through code comments.
 The clean data used for the visualizations are provided as .csv files.

-Codebook is available in the directory.
+Codebook (topline.pdf) is available in the analysis\data\ directory. (topline)

 ## Visualizations

-The visualizations will eventually be visible at the project website (https://fr48.github.io/cybersecurity):
+The project is available at (https://fr48.github.io/cyber)

-Images (still under consideration. rough sketches are in the directory):
+* Password security (security measures they should be using, what's up with passwords)

-* Most Americans have been affected by a data breach, and the type of incidents they have been affected by.
+* Do consumers punish companies after a breach (as measured by stock price)?

-* Perception of what they trust, or don't trust.
+Wireframes are available at https://fr48.github.io/cyber/wireframe.html

-* Common security measures they should be using/not using (passwords, device lock, etc)
+## Interactive:

-* Do consumers punish companies after a breach (measured by stock price).
-Could be small multiples?
+* How well do you know security: a text-based game that tests you on the security questions, as well as shows stats on how others did.
+(TBD)

-Interactive:
+* Calvin is having a bad day: What different scams look like and why people for them, with statistics for different scenarios.

-* _Time permitting:_ using a game to walk through security decisions
+* Do data breaches impact stock prices?: Chart looking at different stock prices for different companies.

-* Scrollytelling to talk about perceptions of privacy and data collection
+## Tools Used:

-Tools used for analysis: python, regex, pandas
+* For analysis: python, regex, pandas

-Tools used for visualizations:
+* For visualizations: DataWrapper, Illustrator, ai2html, matplotlib/seaborn